Long time no vlog so come join me for a normal Tuesday work day! Continue reading “A Day in the Life: September 5, 2017”

 I used to have a problem with purses.

 I still absolutely love them and imagine that I always will, but at my worst, I was acquiring a new purse every month, feeling overwhelmed and guilty, and when I wasn’t spending every minute checking the delivery status of my online order, I was researching my next purchase.
-Suffice it to say, it was a giant waste of time, energy and money and I’m going to share with you what helped me break that cycle.
-Maybe this information will help you and although this information is specific to purses, I’m hoping that it can apply to other types of over-consumption of material goods.
+Continue reading “How I Stopped Shopping”

 I’m sorry to say that after reading this eye-opening book that I won’t be able to look at the luxury and fashion industry the same ever again.